NexMirror/Kallithea/docs/contributing.rst

 that is brought into the project.

 We don't have a formal coding/formatting standard.
-We are currently using a mix of Mercurial (http://mercurial.selenic.com/wiki/CodingStyle), pep8, and consistency with existing code.
+We are currently using a mix of Mercurial's (https://www.mercurial-scm.org/wiki/CodingStyle), pep8, and consistency with existing code.
 Run whitespacecleanup.sh to avoid stupid whitespace noise in your patches.